 QwikLit - A tool for understanding literary studies.
 Various lectures and articles cover all different types of literature, including prose, poetry, theater and theory

-Summer Reading Ideas - Browse hundreds of craft ideas for your science themed programs for kids of all ages when you Google Pinterest boards with the 2014 Summer Reading theme.
+Summer Reading Ideas - Browse hundreds of craft ideas for your science themed programs for kids of all ages when you Google Pinterest boards with Summer Library Program.

 History of the Great Lakes - A public domain library of the pioneering and state-building era of the Northwest territory that became the five Great Lake states with links to rare historical maps, documents, journals, studies, as well as stories written in the early 1800's by pioneers of the region.